 How Do I Prevent Basement Drain Hose Freezing in Winter?

-Keep the hose indoors, slope it continuously, insulate it, and avoid cold exterior walls; over 50% of winter clogs happen from frozen condensate.
-You can add heat tape or route it to a warmer drain.
+Keep the hose indoors, slope it continuously, insulate it, and avoid cold exterior walls.
+You can add heat tape where appropriate or route it to a warmer drain.
+The best prevention is to avoid low spots where water sits inside the hose during cold weather.

 Do 5/8 Drain Lines Fit All Dehumidifier Brands?